Written statement of employment particulars

 Most of the required employment details must be set out in the written statement itself.
 However, there are a number of exceptions:

-- entitlement to sick leave, including any entitlement to sick pay
+- entitlement to sick leave which includes any entitlement to sick pay

 - pensions and pension schemes